megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 - [Codecademy](https://www.codecademy.com/learn/learn-python-3)
 - [A handy lookup repo](https://github.com/rasbt/python_reference)

+Also, it is useful to learn about the [Python environment management with Conda](https://towardsdatascience.com/devops-for-data-science-making-your-python-project-reproducible-f55646e110fa).

 ### R

-R is a similarly popular data science language, but tends to favor a slightly narrower use case: statistical and numerical analysis.
+R is a similarly popular data science language, but tends to favor a slightly narrower use case: statistical analysis.
 While it is well-equipped to handle myriad programming tasks, R really shines once you are ready to work on tabular data, run statistical anaylsis on experiments, plot beautiful graphs and figures, and produce high-quality reports.
 R is the go-to language for the statistics portion of any scientific endeavour.

 > Q: How would you simulate a random sampling of numbers?
 How would you plot that sample in a histogram?